fernandezseb/Experimental-ClassDump/README.md

 ```

-## Goal of this project
+## Goal and scope

-The goal of this project is to be a simple to understand C++ implementation of a Java class file parser, in order to learn more about Java class files.
+The goal of this project is to be a simple to understand C++ implementation of a Java class file parser, in order to learn more about Java class files and C++.
+(Because I haven't worked professionally with C++ yet.)
 In the future I am going to use this one and create a simple to understand basic implementation of a JVM using this parser, also with the aim of being educational.

-The goal is **not** to be reliable, fast, or memory efficient.
+The goal is **not** to be reliable, fast, or memory efficient, or even feature complete.
+Even though it is not set in stone, I will be trying to implement as much features as possible of JDK 8, in the free time that I have.

 ## Still to do
 * All return types other than void, in methods